-OEE stands for Overall Equipement Effectiveness.
-It is a technique used to visualise and reduce the amount of downtime of a production machine.
+OEE stands for Overall Equipment Effectiveness.
+It is a technique used to visualize and reduce the amount of downtime of a production machine.
 OEE was described as a central component of the TPM methodology in 1982.
 Total Productive Maintenance is a concept that was introduced in 1971 by Japan’s Institute of Plant Maintenance.

 for further clarification on this subject.